fc-dogan/Super-Galactic-Age-Calculator/README.md

 ## Description

-Website application that takes a person's age in years and return their age in Mercury, Venus, Mars and Jupiter years.
+Website application that takes a person's age in years and returns their age in Mercury, Venus, Mars and Jupiter years.
+Also, collect some information from the user and determines the user's average years expectancy.
+It calculates, how many years a user left to live based on a planet's solar years.

 ## Specifications
 ```